mmbase/mmbase-oldimport/contributions/natmm/config/builders/applications/readme.txt

 The builders that have to be copied to this directory depend on the application you want to deploy.

-For all applications: copy the builders from config/applications/NatMM/builders to this folder
+1. For all applications: copy the builders from config/applications/LeoCMS/builders to this folder.

-For using the natmm templates:
-- set auto-deploy of NatMM.xml to true or load the NatMM application from the MMBase admin pages

-For using the nmintra templates:
-- copy the builders from config/applications/NMIntra/builders to this folder
-- set auto-deploy of NMIntra.xml to true or load the NMIntra application from the MMBase admin pages
+2. Next to the LeoCMS builder you should copy the builders listed in the <neededbuilderlist> section of the application file to be deployed.